Math Software Online: MathScore.com

 What information are you given?

-Apples and oranges are pieces of fruit.
+Peaches and cherries are pieces of fruit.

 Which operation should you use?